NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-03-Scriptures proving the Deity of Christ.md

 ---
 title: Scriptures proving the Deity of Christ
-categories: [Trinity, Arianism, Deity of Christ]
+tags: [Trinity, Arianism, Deity of Christ]
 ---
 The trinity doctrine is nothing but a summary of what the Bible teaches about the being of God.
 It describes one God existing in three divine persons: God the Father, God the Son (Jesus Christ) and God the Holy Spirit, three distinct persons sharing one _homoousion_ (essence).